Orange County DUI Lawyer

 Even if you don’t receive a conviction, a DUI arrest can lead to the loss of your driver’s license for a period of time.
 And if you don’t request a DMV hearing within 10 days, your license will be revoked.
 A DUI lawyer can help you file an administrative appeal.

-Can My DUI Conviction Be Taken Off My Criminal Record?
+Can I Take My DUI Conviction Off My Criminal Record?

 It is possible to clear your criminal record of the DUI conviction, but expungement is a difficult process without a guaranteed outcome.
 Your Orange County DUI lawyer can examine your case and help you determine your eligibility for expunging your record.